 Public Wi-Fi and Hackers Who Want Your Information

-As handy as hotspots and places which host free Wi-Fi are, they are deadly for attracting hackers.
+As handy as hotspots and places that host free Wi-Fi are, they are deadly for attracting hackers.
 If there was ever a reason to use an excellent VPN service in the UK, this is it.

 This can be a password or login username, and from that, they can quickly clear accounts, affect work files or play havoc with your social media accounts.
-If you frequent these public hotspots, you should consider protecting your data and your device by using a good VPN.
+If you frequent these public hotspots, you should consider protecting your data and device by using a good VPN.